GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 ### Content scripts {: #content-scripts }

-Extensions use content scripts to inject code into host pages.
+Extensions use content scripts (`content-script.js`) to inject code into host pages.
 They allow the extension to interact with and modify pages in the browser.
 For example, they can insert a new element on the page, change the style of a website, modify the [DOM][mdn-dom] elements, etc.

+{% Aside 'key-term' %}
+*Host pages* are the websites that a content script interacts with.
+An extension can choose which websites a content script should run on by specifying [match patterns][doc-match].
+{% endAside %}

 Content Scripts share access to the same DOM tree as the host page but run in a separate JavaScript environment (the extension's [isolated world][cs-isolated]).
 They also have access to a limited number of [Chrome APIs][api-ref].
 See [Understanding content scripts][doc-content-scripts] for more details.